Multiplicative Oracle Inequalities for Transductive Learning via Level-Set Aggregation: Median of Level-Set Aggregation

 The algorithm then aggregates across tolerance levels by taking the median of the predictions $\{\hat y_{t,i}\}_{t\in\cT}$ over a prescribed tolerance grid $\cT\subset\R_+$.
 The full procedure is summarized in \cref{alg:levelset-aggregation}.

 In the next sections, we identify conditions under which these two aggregation layers are effective.
-In \cref{sec:local-level-set-growth}, we show that when the inner rule satisfies \cref{ass:agg}, controlled growth of the relevant level sets (\cref{ass:key}) yields a single-tolerance LOO guarantee.
-In \cref{sec:median-aggregation-over-tol}, we show that the outer median resolves the tolerance-selection problem: if a strict majority of levels in a prescribed grid satisfy the same growth condition (\cref{ass:grid-key}), then median aggregation over the grid yields a valid guarantee.
+In \cref{sec:local-level-set-growth}, we show that the inner aggregation layer satisfying \cref{ass:agg} yields meaningful guarantees whenever the relevant level sets exhibit controlled growth in size (\cref{ass:key}).
+In \cref{sec:median-aggregation-over-tol}, we show that the outer aggregation layer resolves the choice of tolerance: if a strict majority of tolerance levels in a prescribed grid satisfy the same growth condition (\cref{ass:grid-key}), then median aggregation over the grid yields a valid guarantee.